 European Starling

 Sturnus vulgaris

+YEAR-ROUND

-- Size: 71/2" (19 cm) - Male: Glittering, iridescent purplish black in spring and summer; duller and speckled with white in fall and winter.
+Size: 71⁄2" (19 cm)

+Male: Glittering, iridescent purplish black in spring

+and summer; duller and speckled with white in fall and winter.
 Long, pointed, yellow bill in spring; gray in fall.
 Pointed wings.
+Short tail.

+Female: same as male

+Juvenile: similar to adults, with grayish-brown plumage

+and a streaked chest

+Nest: cavity; male and female line cavity;

+2 broods per year

+Eggs: 4-6; bluish with brown markings

+Incubation: 12-14 days; female and male incubate

+Fledging: 18-20 days; female and male feed the young

+Migration: non-migrator to partial migrator; some will

+move to southern states

-Short tail. - Female: same as male - Juvenile: similar to adults, with grayish-brown plumage and a streaked chest - Nest: cavity; male and female line cavity; 2 broods per year - Eggs: 4-6; bluish with brown markings - Incubation: 12-14 days; female and male incubate - Fledging: 18-20 days; female and male feed the young - Migration: non-migrator in Arkansas - Food: insects, seeds, fruit; visits seed or suet feeders - Compare: The Common Grackle (p.
-33) has a long tail.
+Food: insects, seeds, fruit; visits seed or suet feeders Compare: The Common Grackle (p.
+35) has a long tail.
 Male Brown-headed Cowbird (p.
-27) has a brown head.
+25) has a brown head.
 Look for the shiny, dark feathers to help identify the European Starling.

-Stan's Notes: A common songbird.
+Stan's Notes: One of our most numerous songbirds.
 Mimics the songs of up to 20 bird species and imitates sounds, including the human voice.
-Often displaces woodpeckers, chickadees and other cavity-nesting birds.
 Jaws are more powerful when opening than when closing, enabling the bird to pry open crevices to find insects.
-Often displaces woodpeckers, chickadees, and other cavity-nesting birds.
-Gathers in the hundreds in fall and winter.
+Often displaces woodpeckers, chickadees, and other cavitynesting birds.
 Large families gather with blackbirds in the fall.
 Not a native bird; 100 starlings were introduced to New York City in 1890-91 from Europe.
 Bill changes color in spring and fall.